prahladyeri/curated-lists/check-lists/python-pypi.md

 		twine upload dist/<your-package>-1.0.0.tar.gz -u <your-pypi-username> -p <your-pypi-password>

-	if you've signed the package, then you may also add the signed .asc file as the argument like this:
+	If you've signed the package, then you may also add the signed .asc file as the argument like this:

 		twine upload dist/<your-package>-1.0.0.tar.gz dist/<your-package>-1.0.0.tar.gz.asc -u <your-pypi-username> -p <your-pypi-password>